The mission of the Super Sabre Society is to preserve the history of the F-100 Super Sabre and the men who flew the

 The Super Sabre Society was founded in 2006 to celebrate and preserve the history of the North American Aviation F-100.
 The F-100 was the first jet aircraft capable of straight and level supersonic flight.

-Our veterans organization is primarily composed of aircrew members who flew this first of the supersonic “Century Series” USAF fighters.
-They include developmental test pilots, operational pilots (a few with over 5,000 hours in the Hun), electronic warfare officers, and flight surgeons.
-Associate and Honorary members include others accepted for their contributions to the overall missions of the aircraft or to the mission of the Super Sabre Society.
+Our 501 (C) 19 veterans organization is primarily composed of pilots who flew this first of the supersonic “Century Series” USAF fighters.
+They include developmental test pilots, squadron fighter pilots (a few with over 5,000 hours in the Hun), electronic warfare officers, and flight surgeons.
+Super Sabre Society Associate and Honorary members include those accepted for their contributions to the overall missions of the aircraft or to the mission of the Super Sabre Society.